 Today is April 23rd, a.k.a.
 St. George’s Day, the national day of England, and so it seems an appropriate day to publish a post about the English Whisky Co.
 (EWC).
 The coincidences don’t stop there, because their site is actually called the St. George’s Distillery in Roudham, Norfolk.

-Previously, we’ve looked at their first widely available single malt from that range, Chapter 6, and their new flagship malt, The English, but for the purpose of this post, we take look at three of those chapters side-by-side: Chapters 10, 11 and 12, so as to see how that development progressed towards the spirit that is available today.
+Previously, we have looked at their first widely available single malt from that range: Chapter 6 (see notes here), followed by other instalments in their story through Chapter 9 (see notes here), Chapter 16 (see notes here), and their new flagship malt The English – Original (see notes here).
+For the purpose of this post we are taking a look at three of those chapters side-by-side: Chapters 10, 11, and 12.
+So without further ado, lets see how the development has progressed towards the spirit that is available today.

-Looking first at Chapter 10 in its own right, this whisky was matured in Olorosso sherry casks for nearly 5 years, and has been bottled at 46% ABV.
+Looking first at Chapter 10, this whisky has been matured in Olorosso sherry casks for nearly 5 years, and has been bottled at 46% ABV.

 To quote Ron Burgundy: “it’s a deep burn”.
 There is a boozy firey burn that just builds and builds and fills the chest.
 The lasting flavour is that of Christmas cake – and a boozy one at that.
 Dried fruits, crumbly cake and warming spices all leaving their mark.

-Next up is Chapter 11, and whilst Chapter 8 was their first “peated expression”, followed by the readily available Chapter 9 (see notes here), this Chapter 11 represents EWC’s first “heavily” release.
-This whisky was bottled at just over 3 years old and available at cask strength or this, the more regulated 46% ABV.
+Next up is Chapter 11, and whilst Chapter 8 was their first “peated expression”- followed by the readily available Chapter 9 (see notes here) – this Chapter 11 represents EWC’s first “heavily” peated release.
+This whisky was bottled at just over 3 years old and made available at cask strength or this more regulated 46% ABV.

 Oh yes it is indeed heavily peated!
 Its quite the phenolic/iodine style of peat too – more like what you’d get from the Scottish islands – and it is the peat doing the hard work here with the malt and booze taking a backseat.
 There is also a gentle soft, heathery floral note sitting even further back in the profile (presumably in the boot in this car analogy).